procurio675/Campus-Complaint-Management-System/Log.md

 ### 🔧 Work Done
 - _what we did in slight details._

+Date: 08-09-2025
+Summary: Generated the database for our project.
+Work Done: Generated a database for the project locally on my device on postgresql, after working and expanding on our database and backend more, will migrate it from a local device to a server for our backend to access freely

 Date: 12-09-2025
 Work Done: rolled out forms for elicitation requirements for students